Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Introduction

-Our proposed framework consists of three interconnected components designed to detect and quantify biases from sensitive attributes in emergency triage: (1) a fine-tuned LLM-based triage model that replicates human triage decision-making, (2) an LLM-based counterfactual sample generator that systematically modifies sensitive attributes while preserving clinical content, and (3) a set of triage-specific inequality metrics for bias quantification.
-The framework takes as input a dataset of patient admissions from an emergency department (ED), where each record contains an ordinal triage score assigned by trained clinical personnel, free-text triage notes documenting the clinical assessment and circumstances, and structured variables capturing vital parameters and contextual factors (e.g., patient demographics, nurse identification, temporal factors).
-The dataset is partitioned into training and test sets of equal size (50\%), assuring that the distribution of triage scores is the same on both partitions.
+In a previous study, we developed a paired-comparison framework based on LLMs to detect bias in emergency triage decisions \cite{guerra2025uncovering}.
+As illustrated in Figure~\ref{fig:workflow}, this framework consists of three interconnected components: (1) a fine-tuned LLM-based triage model that replicates human triage decision-making, (2) an LLM-based gender-swapped sample generator that systematically modifies sensitive attributes while preserving clinical content, and (3) a set of triage-specific inequality metrics for bias quantification.
+The framework takes as input a dataset of patient admissions from an emergency department (ED), where each record contains an ordinal triage score assigned by trained clinical personnel, free-text triage notes documenting the clinical assessment and circumstances, and structured variables capturing vital parameters and contextual factors.
+By comparing triage predictions between original and gender-swapped presentations, the framework is designed to detect unjustified differential treatment by comparing predictions on matched pairs that differ only in gender presentation.